Program Outcomes

 Are you required to be licensed or certified?

-Currently, there is no licensure for MLT’s in Ohio.
+Currently, there is no licensure for MLTs in Ohio.
 After successful completion of Tri-C’s MLT Program, students may be eligible to sit for a national certification examination, such as that given by American Society for Clinical Pathology (ASCP).
-Inquire to the certification agency regarding specific eligibility requirements.
+Inquire with the certification agency regarding specific eligibility requirements.
 The local medical facilities usually require that a medical laboratory technician be certified.
 Taking a certification examination is NOT a condition for being awarded the Associate of Applied Science Degree.